patgdut/tbxmlex/README.md

 Whilte TBXML itself is great, TBXMLEx adds a thin layer on top of that in order to provide an easier to write, with a more OO friedly interface, preventing from some programming errors of happening, like infinite loops or crashes due to inexistent nodes or attributes.

+Also, a very important enhancement that TBXMLEx has is that the parser will not crash if the XML is not well formed.
+Instead, it will just stop parsing and set the attribute _invalidXML_ to _YES_.
+The error description, if any, will be available in the _parsingErrorDescription_ property.

 ~~~~~~ {objective-c}
 #include "TBXMLEx.h"